slqdk/NoteControl/docs/frontend.md

   timestamps, size in bytes, frontmatter dump (raw YAML for debugging).
-- **Buttons**: Move (toggles move-mode), Delete (with confirmation).
+- **Buttons**: Move (toggles move-mode), Delete (with confirmation), and **＋ Add Note Widget** (a dropdown of widget kinds — RSS, Task, Links, Motion A–D, Motor compare, Unit converter — that attach to the open note; see [note-widgets.md](note-widgets.md)).
 Rename happens by editing the name inline.

 For folders: name, full path, contents count, created/updated timestamps.
 Move/Delete buttons available.